GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ### Initial Access TTP

 -	[Adversary-in-The-Middle (AiTM) (T1557)](https://attack.mitre.org/techniques/T1557/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} – Adversaries position a network device to intercept communications which can include network sniffing or credential compromise.
 -	[Breach Corpus (T1586)](https://attack.mitre.org/techniques/T1586/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} – It is very common for a user to leverage the same password across multiple sites, especially when a password manager either isn’t used or supported.
-A breach corpus is a data set of compromised username and passwords that can further be used in a credential access tactic.
+A breach corpus is a data set of compromised usernames and passwords that can further be used in a credential access tactic.

 ### Credential Access TTP

 -	[Brute Force (T1110)](https://attack.mitre.org/techniques/T1110/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Guessing style attack using a breach corpus of compromised passwords or a new data set.
--	[MFA Interception (T1111)](https://attack.mitre.org/techniques/T1111/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} – Adversaries may target multi-factor authentication (MFA) mechanisms (i.e. smart cards, token generators, etc.) to gain access to credentials that can be used to access systems, services, and network resources.
-This is most often associated with SIM stealing for phone-based OTP.
+-	[MFA Interception (T1111)](https://attack.mitre.org/techniques/T1111/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} – Adversaries may target MFA mechanisms (i.e. smart cards, token generators, etc.) to gain access to credentials that can be used to access systems, services, and network resources.
+This is often associated with SIM stealing for phone-based OTP and also keylogging to intercept smart card or other PINs.
 -	[MFA Fatigue (T1621)](https://attack.mitre.org/techniques/T1621/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} – Adversaries may abuse the generation of push notifications to continuously repeat login attempts.
 This bombards the user with login requests until they potentially give in.

 ## What is Phishing-Resistant?

-Previous sections identified how credentials are susceptible to phishing and other attack types, this section identifies which types of MFA are phishing-resistant.
-Not all MFA are created equal with some stronger than others.
-For the purpose of this document, a phishing-resistant authenticator is a form of authentication not susceptible to interception or replay attacks.
-The two main types of phishing-resistant authenticators deployed by agencies include PKI (either PIV-based or Only Locally Trusted) and FIDO2 which also includes WebAuthN authenticators.
+Previous sections identified how credentials are susceptible to phishing and other attack types; this section identifies which types of MFA are phishing-resistant.
+Not all MFA are created equal, with some stronger than others.
+Phishing-resistant authentication is designed to detect and prevent the disclosure of authentication secrets and outputs to a website or application masquerading as a legitimate system.
+The two main phishing-resistant authenticators deployed by agencies include PKI (PIV-based, PIV-I, or Only Locally Trusted) and FIDO2, including WebAuthN authenticators.

 Table 01.
 Common MFA Options
  <table class="usa-table usa-table">